Facade/entrance in Hotel Niwa Tokyo

 Planning a business trip?
 Hotel Niwa Tokyo has got you covered with a complimentary business center and versatile meeting facilities (for a small additional fee).
 A dedicated 24-hour front desk staff is always ready to assist with any request, ensuring your visit is seamless.
 Whether you're traveling solo, with family, or on a romantic getaway, this delightful haven delivers an unforgettable experience in the heart of Japan's vibrant capital!

-Photo of the whole room, Kitchen/Kitchenette in Hotel Niwa Tokyo
+Photo of the whole room, Bed in Hotel Niwa Tokyo

 Plan Your Stay